-Confidence is the quality or state of being certain.
-In digital environments, user confidence is commonly associated with predictability and consistency and can be used to gauge user comfort level in terms of aptitude and frequency of use of digital technologies.
+Confidence is generally defined as the quality or state of being certain [b-Webster/confidence].
+In digital environments, user confidence is commonly associated with predictability and consistency as well as to gauge user comfort level in terms of aptitude and frequency of use of digital technologies.

 As earlier discussed, the metaverse, even in its nascent phase, is promising to change the rules of digital engagement by supercharging the participatory nature of today's web culture.
-This calls for a novel approach to the definition of confidence in the metaverse, one that acknowledges the higher level of user participation required in its development and evolution.
+This calls for a novel approach to the definition of confidence in the metaverse.
+One that acknowledges the higher level of user participation required in its development and evolution.

-Also essential in this novel approach is the recognition of the depth of access that platform providers will require from user real-world identities, relationships, locations and social networks to enable continuity and authenticity in their virtual interactions.
+Also essential in this novel approach is the recognition of the depth of access that platform providers will require to user real-world identities, relationships, locations, and social networks to enable continuity and authenticity in their virtual interactions.

-As virtual and real-world boundaries become increasingly blurred, the boundaries that protect privacy, data, intellectual property rights and personhood could follow.
+As virtual and real-world boundaries become increasingly blurred, so too could the boundaries that protect privacy, data, intellectual property rights, and personhood.

-This Report seeks to aid user-centricity by putting forward a definition of user confidence where what the user knows and their resulting expectations as they relate to their safety, consent, ownership and responsible use of their data becomes paramount.
+This report seeks to aid user-centricity by putting forward a definition of user confidence where what the user knows and their resulting expectations as they relate to their safety, consent, ownership, and responsible use of their data becomes paramount.

-To explore why a user would be comfortable with both this level of engagement and the access to personal data it entails, the report proposes a definition of user confidence in the metaverse as "A user's state of certainty and belief in the reliability of a metaverse platform or environment" [b-Funna-2].
+To explore why a user would be comfortable with both this level of engagement and the access to personal data it entails, the report proposes a definition of user confidence in the metaverse as "A user's state of certainty and belief in the reliability of a metaverse platform or environment" [b-Funna/confidence].